Coleslaw Recipe

 How to Make Coleslaw

-using tongs to mix dressing into coleslaw
+Using tongs to mix coleslaw dressing into shredded cabbage and carrots.

 Recipe Variations